 Consider making a toddler-proofed imagination zone, like a play tent, a large cardboard box, even a corner in a room with toys and props.
 Your toddler may not always want to stay there, but it can be a great way to encourage pretend play.

 Be clear and descriptive

 Because your toddler is starting to learn how to use their imagination in their play, you can help by narrating: “we’re in the car now!
-You better buckle yourself in” or “we’re having tea!
-Can your pour me some?”
+You better buckle yourself in” or, “we’re having tea!
+Can you pour me some?”

 Provide easy dress-up clothes

 Pants and shirts are still really tricky for toddlers to put on (though you may have noticed they’re a lot easier to take off 😉), so go for simplicity.
 Wigs, big shoes, capes, robes, and hats—as well as loose fabric and blankets (avoid scarves, which can get wrapped around their necks)—are all relatively easy to put on and take off.
 Your toddler may not yet be ready to inhabit the role of an imaginary character, but they are starting to pretend to be the people they know.

 At this age, your toddler may get frightened when someone roars like a lion because they don’t know yet that the “lion” is just pretending.
 You can help by reminding them in clear terms: “Louie is still himself.
 He is just pretending to be a lion, but he’s still a person.”
 If your toddler tries to actually eat a toy apple, show them a real one and say “we bite real apples, and pretend to eat play apples,” then show them how to pretend.